diffusiondata/taxi-demo/README.md

 With both taxis and passengers present the *View auctions* tab shows the state of each auction.
 The passenger, the details of the journey and the current leading bid.
 The auction starts in an open state, while open new bids are accepted.
 After 20 seconds the auction changes to an offered state where no new bids are accepted and the leading bidder is notified of their win.

+Passengers will eventually give up.
+If you add a passenger without any taxis they will eventually be removed by the backend.

 ##### Where it goes wrong

 Currently taxis do not restrict themselves to bidding on one journey.
 The original idea was to allow taxis to bid on multiple journeys and once offered to accept or reject it.
 Causing either a second auction or the second place to win the bid.
+Currently the last won auction will trump the earlier ones.

 ## Implementation